odoo/odoo/doc/cla/corporate/tisso.md

-Germany, 2020-06-15
+Germany, 2020-02-13

-TISSO Naturprodukte GmbH agrees to the terms of the Odoo Corporate Contributor License Agreement v1.0.
+Tisso GmbH agrees to the terms of the Odoo Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this declaration.